ananya-deka/ScreenTime/README.md

 [ScreenTime](time-screen.netlify.app)

 ## Pre-requisites
-You must have Node.js installed to run npm commands.
+You must have Node.js installed.
 Refer to https://nodejs.org/en to download and install it.

 ## Installation